How do I apply?

 The Graduate School requires a minimum undergraduate GPA of 3.0.
 The Department does not have an additional requirement.
 When evaluating applications, the Admissions Committee considers the combination of applicant’s transcript, GRE scores, and recommendation letters.There are no specific required prerequisites or majors.
 We welcome student from any academic background, but we expect entering students to be prepared for the rigors of graduate economics.When the Admissions Committee reviews an applicant’s transcript, it looks at the overall performance (especially the last 60 hours), and specific performance in economics or economics-related courses and quantitative courses (math, statistics, etc.).
 Science-related, logic/philosophy, and business courses can also be helpful.If a student is deficient in one or more areas, s/he can take undergraduate courses while enrolled in the graduate program or in the summer prior to starting the graduate program.
 Members of the graduate faculty can provide guidance on which preparatory courses to take.

 What are the minimum GRE scores?

 By law, we are not allowed to set minimum GRE scores.
-When evaluating applications, the Admissions Committee considers the combination of applicant’s transcript, GRE scores and recommendation letters.The typical GRE scores of our entering students are 540 Verbal, 710 Quantitative and 3.9 Written.
-Ph.D. students with a combined V+Q score under 1000 and MA students with a combined score under 900 typically struggle in our program.GRE scores must be transmitted directly to the University of Mississippi from the testing service.
+When evaluating applications, the Admissions Committee considers the combination of applicant’s transcript, GRE scores and recommendation letters.The typical GRE scores of our entering students are at least 150 Verbal and 155 Quantitative.
+Ph.D. students with lower GRE scores typically struggle in our program.GRE scores must be transmitted directly to the University of Mississippi from the testing service.
 GRE scores must be less than 5 years old.

 Graduate Admissions Committee